Ports and Pipelines

 But Turkey does not only come in the path way of the Russian gas, it is also the route for the vast gas reserves of Azerbaijan’s Caspian Sea Region and for the vast Turkmenistan reserves.
 The TANAP (Azerbaijan - Georgia - Turkey - Europe) and its extension TAP (Greece - Albania - Adriatic Sea - Italy – West Europe) pipelines, make Turkey the next power that controls this lifeline of Europe and also the fate of the vast Russian, Caspian Sea and Turkmenistan gas reserves.

-Iran is also an energy hub, that has supplies most of its oil to China in its sanctions era, it is also rich in gas reserves.
+Iran is also an energy hub, that has supplied most of its oil to China in its sanctions era, it is also rich in gas reserves.
 Gazprom has been able to grab two pipeline projects for the Iranian gas, one the Iran- Armenia Pipeline and the other to Pakistan and India, known as the IP or Peace pipeline.
 Pakistan and India are also set to get there share of the Turkmenistan gas, via the Turkmenistan–Afghanistan–Pakistan–India Pipeline (TAPI), also known as Trans-Afghanistan Pipeline.
 Interestingly these projects have been given to Japanese, Chinese and Turkish companies, while most of the time the Western firms have not been invited for bidding.
 And both these pipelines reach India via Pakistan, giving Pakistan a point of strength in its relations with arch-rival India.

 Along with the Maritime Silk Road, China also envisions a silk road connecting China with Russia, the central Asian states, Iran, Iraq, Syria and Turkey.
 But owing to political situations in many of these countries the initiative may see delays.